OlehOnyshchak/pyWikiMM/README.md

-title         |  image title retrieved from Commons, if applicable parsed_title  | image title split into words, i.e. "helloWorld.jpg" -> "hello world" url           | url of an image on Wikipedia is_icon       | True, if image is an icon, e.g. category icon.
-We assume that image is an icon if you cannot load a preview on Wikipedia after clicking on it on_commons    | True, if image is available from Wikimedia Commons dataset description   | description of an image parsed from Wikimedia Commons page, if available caption       | caption of an image parsed from Wikipedia article, if available headings      | list of all nested headings of location where article is placed in Wikipedia article.
+title         |  image title retrieved from Commons, if applicable parsed_title  | image title split into words, i.e. "helloWorld.jpg" -> "hello world" url           | url of an image on Wikipedia is_icon       | True if image is an icon, e.g. category icon.
+We assume that image is an icon if you cannot load a preview on Wikipedia after clicking on it on_commons    | True if image is available from Wikimedia Commons dataset description   | description of an image parsed from Wikimedia Commons page, if available caption       | caption of an image parsed from Wikipedia article, if available headings      | list of all nested headings of location where article is placed in Wikipedia article.
 The first element is top-most heading